intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 You can also use `Conv2D` as an alias of this layer.

-The input of this layer should be 4D.
+The input of this layer should be 4D, i.e. (samples, channels, rows, cols).
+The output of this layer should be 4D, i.e. (samples, filters, new_rows, new_cols).

 **Scala:**
 ```scala